The first trimester is often filled with a range of emotions, heightened anxiety, shifting hormones, and it can be downright tricky.

-Surviving your first trimester can become a lot more manageable by learning how to handle your morning sickness and other symptoms.
+Surviving your first trimester can become more manageable by learning how to handle your morning sickness and other symptoms.

-Morning sickness is nausea and vomiting that typically mark the first trimester.
-Additionally, you may experience food aversions, ranging from mild to severe.
+Morning sickness is nausea and vomiting that typically marks the first trimester.
+Additionally, you may experience food aversions ranging from mild to severe.

 Also, be mindful of taking pain killers such as ibuprofen.
-There have been several studies on the correlation between NSAID and miscarriages as pointed out by HonestMum.
+There have been several studies on the correlation between NSAIDs and miscarriages, as pointed out by HonestMum.

 …but don’t go overboard.